-For Barns, approximately 62% of the block grades were estimated in the first pass, about 29% in the second pass and 9% in the third search pass.
+Approximately 62% of the block grades were estimated in the first pass for Barns, about 29% in the second pass and 9% in the third search pass.
 For White Tank, approximately 81% of the block grades were estimated in the first pass, 17% in the second pass and 2% in the third.
 At Baggy Green, approximately 21% of the block grades were estimated in the first pass, 43% in the second pass and 35% in the third search pass.

-The results (estimated block grades) were validated using the following approaches:
+The results (estimated block grades) were validated using the following criteria:

-- visual comparison of block grades with drill hole data - swath plot comparison by easting, northing and elevation - visual comparison of input composite grades with block grade estimates.
+- Visual comparison of block grades with drillhole data - Swath plot comparison by easting, northing and elevation.

+Visual comparison of input composite grades with block grade estimates.